Maryland Youth Leadership Forum Delegates build leadership skills and prepare for future employment, higher education, and independent living.

 Develop communication skills through social activities, role play and discussion.

-Learn about Disability Culture and the Americans with disabilities Act (ADA)
+Learn about Disability Culture and the Americans with Disabilities Act (ADA)

 Play games around the history of disability and explore technology and adaptations for people with disabilities